davidbalbert/roughcut/README.md

 - No block literals.
 - No source information in backtraces.
 - No ruby method information in backtraces.
-- Sexps are arrays.
-They should be linked lists.
 - Functions defined in Ruby do not evaluate to their source.
 - Some functions defined in Ruby (`def`, `fn`, `macro`, `if`) report an incorrect arity when called with the wrong number of arguments.
 - No multi-arity functions.
 - No argument destructuring.
-- The parser should be more friendly and wait for missing left parens instead of raising an error.
 - The source could be cleaner, shorter, and less gross.

 ## Requirements